austinulfers/spikeball-tracking/index.md

 The main reason why this project interested me so much was because of the nature of the spikeball scene.
 Although the game of roundnet was invented in the late 1980s by Jeff Knurek, the Spikeball company has allowed it to grow in immense popularity within the past several decades.
 Articles in ESPN have shed light on just how popular the sport has become.
 With over 4 million players world wide, there is no doubt that spikeball is here to stay.

 One key element that many professional sports have is that they have a lot of game statistics.
 Since Spikeball is pretty new to this scene of professional sports, it makes sense why they have yet to implement anything of this sort.
-However, after being bored and stuck inside from quarantine from the COVID-19 outbreak, my mind got to thinking and I started brainstorming ways that I could start tracking some of these sports metrics.
+However, after my mind got to thinking, I started brainstorming ways that I could utilize my data science skills and start tracking some of these sports metrics.

 I knew tracking metrics like speed of a serve and hit count in a match were things that were easily attainable so I thought I would set out with those in mind.
 Below, I will demonstrate how I have implemented various machine learning techniques to attain these goals.